-While the Company has implemented business continuity and emergency response plans to permit it to continue to provide services and products to customers and support the Company's operations, while also taking health and safety measures such as implementing worker distancing measures, enhancing on-site hygiene measures, and using a remote workforce where possible, there can be no assurance that the continued spread of COVID-19 and efforts to contain the virus (including, but not limited to, voluntary and mandatory quarantines, restrictions on travel, limiting gatherings of people, and reduced operations and extended closures of many businesses and institutions) will not further impact our business, results of operations and financial condition.
+Although the Company has implemented business continuity and emergency response plans to permit it to continue to provide services and products to customers and support the Company's operations, while also taking health and safety measures such as implementing worker distancing measures, enhancing on-site hygiene measures, and using a remote workforce where possible, there can be no assurance that the continued spread of COVID-19 and efforts to contain the virus (including, but not limited to, voluntary and mandatory quarantines, restrictions on travel, limiting gatherings of people, and reduced operations and extended closures of many businesses and institutions) will not further impact our business, results of operations and financial condition.
 However, given the unprecedented and continually evolving developments with respect to this pandemic, the Company cannot, as of the date of this Report, reasonably estimate the magnitude or full extent of the impact to its future results of operations or to the ability of it or its customers to resume more normal operations.
-A further prolonged outbreak or resurgence and period of continued restrictions on day-to-day life and business operations would likely result in volume declines and lower net sales for later periods in 2020 as well, when compared to the prior year.
+A further prolonged outbreak or resurgence and period of continued restrictions on day-to-day life and business operations would likely result in volume declines and lower net sales into the fourth quarter of 2020 as well, when compared to the prior year.

-The ultimate significance of COVID-19 on our business will depend on, among other things, the extent and duration of the pandemic, the severity of the disease and the number of people infected with the virus, the ultimate geographic spread of the virus, the effects on the economy by the pandemic, including market volatility, and by the measures taken by governmental authorities and other third parties restricting day-to-day life and the length of time that such measures remain in place, and laws or governmental programs implemented to assist businesses impacted by the COVID-19 pandemic, such as fiscal stimulus and other legislation designed to deliver monetary aid and other relief.
+The ultimate significance of COVID-19 on our business will depend on, among other things, the extent, duration and strength of resurgence of the pandemic, the severity of the disease and the number of people infected with the virus, the ultimate geographic spread of the virus, the continued uncertainty regarding widespread availability of a vaccine, the effects on the economy by the pandemic, including market volatility, and by the measures taken by governmental authorities and other third parties restricting day-to-day life and the length of time that such measures remain in place, and laws or governmental programs implemented to assist businesses impacted by the COVID-19 pandemic, such as fiscal stimulus and other legislation designed to deliver monetary aid and other relief.
 The likelihood of a further impact on the Company that could be material increases the longer the virus impacts economic activity levels in the United States and across the world.